Today’s reader question comes from Benjamin, who can’t stand the fact that his girlfriend had lots of partners in the past.

 And I could spend an hour or two or three, explaining my response to this question.
 We’re getting into deep waters here.

-But in a nutshell, at the risk of sounding condescending, I think any man who struggles with the fact that his girlfriend had lots of partners–and I sure as hell did once upon a time–I think the answer lies in gaining a greater understanding and appreciation for female sexuality, gaining a greater understanding of women, gaining a greater understanding of sex and relationship dynamics, and the actual biology of sex… not looking at female sexuality as something to be controlled or something to be owned.
+I think any man who struggles with the fact that his girlfriend had lots of partners–and I sure as hell did once upon a time– The answer lies in gaining a greater understanding and appreciation for female sexuality.
+Gaining a greater understanding of women.
+Gaining a greater understanding of sex and relationship dynamics, and the actual biology of sex.
+Not looking at female sexuality as something to be controlled or something to be owned.

-I want to make it clear that I’m not, by any means, one of these people who say that there are no differences between men and women.
+I want to make it clear that I’m not one of these people who say that there are no differences between men and women.

 And tantra, to a large extent, is about highlighting the differences between men and women, between the masculine and the feminine, playing with sexual polarity, all that good stuff, which is a lot of fun and really valuable in the context of longterm relationships or sex and dating in general.
 So, there are differences between men and women, absolutely.